opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/printing-parts/index.md

 ## Printer requirements

 These parts are designed to fit onto a printer with a build volume of at least 18 x 18 x 18 cm, such as the Prusa MINI.
+Although not recommended, it's possible to print the parts on a smaller printer with some creative placements.

 Additionally **these parts are designed for printers with a 0.4mm nozzle.** Using a larger nozzle diameter can result in some features not resolving correctly, or parts not fitting as designed.

 ## Material

 These parts are designed for PLA, however, some folks have printed the parts successfully with PETG.
+You'll need about 1 kg of the primary filament.

 There are three situations where you'll need specific filament colors: